 A means to measure the performance of various factors, from employee functions to marketing tactics.
 Tracking KPIs helps your organization achieve its goals.

 An individual or a company that has shown interest in one of your products or services.
-This could be either a MQL (Marketing Qualified Lead) or an SQL (Sales Qualified Lead).
+This could be either an MQL (Marketing Qualified Lead) or an SQL (Sales Qualified Lead).

-Activities with the purpose of generating interest about your product or service.
+Activities with the purpose of generating interest in your product or service.